 Mexico’s fascinating tradition of Día de Muertos celebrations – or Day of the Dead – has its roots in a vibrant mix of cultural influences.
-But, in fact, some of the most popular elements of this celebration were invented not so long ago, at the beginning of the last century.
+Dia de Muertos origins can partly be traced back to pagan times but some of the most popular elements of this Mexican celebration were invented not so long ago, at the beginning of the last century.

-The Día de Muertos is a celebration that lasts several days – from 31 October to 2 November, and encourages people to remember their deceased relatives and friends.
+The Día de Muertos in Mexico is a celebration that lasts several days – from 31 October to 2 November, and encourages people to remember their deceased relatives and friends.
+Dia de Muertos graveyard visits are a tradition in many families, but they are not necessarily considered a sad occasion.
 Since it would be considered an insult to the dead to mourn them, the Day of the Dead celebrations are actually colorful and cheerful festivities that confront death head-on, but with a twist.

 Nowadays, the Calavera Catrina has become arguably the quintessential image of the Day of the Dead.
-Women in Mexico and all over the world recreate the look by wearing make-up, elegant traditional dresses and flower crowns or large hats.
+Women in Mexico and all over the world recreate the look by wearing make-up, elegant traditional dresses, and flower crowns or large hats.
+Calavera Catrina makeup and Catrina flower crowns have become a popular Halloween costume all over the world.
 But where does this tradition come from?

 The most famous personification of death is called La Calavera Catrina, a character created by famous illustrator José Guadalupe Posada (1852–1913) in 1910.
 The so-called “elegant skull” (or “dapper skull”) shows an elegantly dressed skeleton – a reminder that death knows no boundaries of class and social status.

-The creator of Calavera Catrina, José Posada, did not stop at only one drawing but actually produced many of his iconic illustrations of skeletal figures, at the occasion of the annual Día de Muertos celebrations.
-His drawings were not only amusing, but often also satirical and highly political.
+The creator of Calavera Catrina, José Posada, did not stop at only one drawing but actually produced many of his iconic illustrations of skeletal figures (Posada skeletons), at the occasion of the annual Día de Muertos celebrations.
+His drawings were not only amusing but often also satirical and highly political.
 Posada’s Calaveras would sometimes appear as vain, rich people.
 Reminders that death awaits all of us, they were performing everyday activities like riding bicycles, playing the guitar or taking the tram.
 Other times, his drawings were celebrations, presenting sympathetic portraits of peasants, heroes, and revolutionaries of his time.

 Tragically, Posada died in poverty and was largely forgotten by the end of his life.
 His work was mainly printed on very cheap paper, which means that only a small collection of his works remain.
 You would have to be incredibly lucky to come across one of his original illustrations, but if you scour Mexico’s flea markets, be sure to look out for his work and hold on to it.
 Nowadays, Posada is considered the founding father of political and satirical comic strips in Mexico.

 The Day of the Dead is celebrated in many cultures, but none has found a more colorful way to mourn the dead than Mexico.
-The holiday has roots in the Aztec culture, pagan European traditions, and Roman-Catholic beliefs.
-If you get the chance to visit Mexican markets around the end of October, be sure to stock up on sugar skulls (calaveras de dulce), “death bread” (pan de muerto) – a special type of sweet bread, and calavera figurines (calavera de carton) – and, if you are lucky, some original Calavera Catrina illustrations by José Posada.
+The Dia de Los Muertos holiday has roots in the Aztec culture, pagan European traditions, and Roman-Catholic beliefs.
+If you get the chance to visit Mexican markets around the end of October, be sure to stock up on sugar skulls (Calaveras de dulce), “death bread” (pan de Muerto) – a special type of sweet bread, and Calavera figurines (Calavera de carton) – and, if you are lucky, some original Calavera Catrina illustrations by José Posada.